 For more than 30 years, Rivier University’s Department of Nursing and Health Professions has prepared students to meet the rapidly changing demands of the healthcare environment.
 Rivier continually builds on its strengths, offering programs that provide students with individual attention, quality education, and numerous opportunities for practical experience.

 Nursing and Health Professions programs are offered at the associate, bachelor’s, master’s, and doctoral levels.
-The Doctor of Nursing Practice Program is a candidate for accreditation by the Accreditation Commission for Education in Nursing (ACEN).
-All other Rivier nursing programs (Associate, Bachelor’s, and Master’s) are accredited by ACEN.
-Accreditation Commission for Education in Nursing (ACEN), 3343 Peachtree Road NE, Suite 850, Atlanta, GA 30326, (404) 975-5000, www.acenursing.org.
+Rivier’s associate, bachelor’s, and master’s nursing programs are accredited by the Accreditation Commission for Education in Nursing (ACEN), 3343 Peachtree Road NE, Suite 850, Atlanta, GA 30326, (404) 975-5000, www.acenursing.org.
+The Doctor of Nursing Practice Program is a candidate for accreditation by ACEN (see below).
 For those interested in public health, degrees are offered at the bachelor’s and master’s levels.

 Rivier offers nursing degrees that prepare graduates to enter this exciting and challenging profession.
 The hallmark of all of Rivier’s nursing programs is the faculty-supervised clinical experience in hospitals and healthcare facilities throughout the greater Boston and central New England regions.
 Rivier’s undergraduate and graduate nursing programs prepare students to become licensed registered nurses, nurse practitioners, nurse educators, and nurse leaders throughout the United States.